Given a precious pool called tank and a secondary pool called sink:

 sudo zfs set readonly=on ssd2/vm/win11.belltower.atlantis2

-On host1
+On host1:

 sudo -u twin zelta sync -S host2:ssd2/vm/win11.belltower.atlantis2 ssd1/vm/win11.belltower.atlantis2